All Episodes

 You know, the idea that a majority of Democrats would be in favor of the government taking blood samples from every American and putting ankle bracelets on people that are COVID-19 positive.

-Uh, we have a constitution, we have a bill of rights, uh, we have civil liberties, and most Americans want their medical and they deserve their medical privacy.
+And most Americans want their medical, and they deserve their medical privacy.

-And if they keep pushing people this hard, this is what you're gonna get.
+And if they keep pushing people this hard, this is what you're going to get.

-And for the Michigan governor, Whitmer's saying that the protests are gonna lead to an extension of stay-at-home orders and start fighting with the protesters who are trying to communicate something to her, is a bad idea.
+And for the Michigan governor, Whitmer saying that the protests are going to lead to an extension of stay-at-home orders and start fighting with the protesters who are trying to communicate something to her is a bad idea.

-There was a reopen Colorado rally uh to end statewide health orders there planned for Sunday.
+There was a reopen Colorado rally to end statewide health orders there planned for Sunday.

-Uh beaches and parks uh are to reopen in Jacksonville, Florida.
+Beaches and parks are to reopen in Jacksonville, Florida.

-I think most Americans that they're they're fine with the social distancing.
+I think most Americans, they're fine with the social distancing.

 Most people have cooperated at the highest level, even in New York City.

-And what you ought to be doing, the states, if they'd ever get their acts together, they they ought need to know they wanted the authority.
+And what you ought to be doing, the states, if they'd ever get their acts together, they need to know they wanted the authority.

 Vegas dealers, you know, they want to wear masks.

-Uh you can test food handlers, whether they're COVID-19 positive or not.
+You can test food handlers whether they're COVID-19 positive or not.

-Um there there are many other options beyond which the these myopic thinking people are out there.
+There are many other options beyond which these myopic thinking people are out there.

 We've got to stop everything.